Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: Following a Source Star Through the Three Detection Regimes

-When the possibility for discovering planets via microlensing was first discussed (Mao \& Paczy\'nski 1991; Gould \& Loeb 1992), attention focused on cases in which the projected orbital separation between star and planet lies in the range $0.5\, R_E - 1.5\, R_E.$ For separations in this range, caustic curves play an important role and produce high magnifications.
-Ground-based microlensing searches for planets have focused on finding planets in this resonant zone.
+When the possibility for discovering planets via microlensing was first discussed (Mao \& Paczy\'nski 1991; Gould \& Loeb 1992), attention focused on passages of the source star near or behind caustic structures like those shown in Figure 2.
+The associated light curves can show dramatic effects, although these can be moderated by the smoothing effect associated with the finite size of the source.
+Until now, microlensing searches for planets have focused on finding planets in the resonant zone.
 Lensing events are found by observing teams monitoring wide fields.
-Events judged to have a high probability of exhibiting large magnification are targeted for almost continuous monitoring during the interval when the magnification is high.
-Such intensive monitoring has a good chance of discovering planets in the resonant zone and, if there is no discovery, limits on their presence can be placed (Griest \& Safizadeh 1998).
+Events judged to have a high probability of exhibiting planet-lens signatures are targeted for almost continuous monitoring during an interval (which can be as short as hours) when the magnification is deemed likely to be significantly influenced by the presence of planets.
+The $16$ planets discovered via lensing have been found through such methods and are squarely in or near the borders of the zone for resonant lensing.